-The Center for the Enrichment of Teaching and Learning will work with you to examine and enhance your teaching through systematic evidence-based analysis, reference to research on teaching and learning, and self-reflection.
+The Center for Excellence in Teaching and Learning will work with you to examine and enhance your teaching through systematic evidence-based analysis, reference to research on teaching and learning, and self-reflection.

 Consultations are formative, intended to assist you in achieving your goals.
 Consultations also are completely separate from the UNE’s formal summative processes for evaluating faculty for the purposes of reappointment, promotion, and tenure.
 All consultations are confidential and may be initiated only upon your request.